-On this day, the South Queensland Crushers enter the competition; the NRL fines the Roosters for salary cap breaches the year after their 2002 title; and Israel Folau tops a public poll for inclusion in the inaugural NRL All Stars team.
+On this day, the South Queensland Crushers enter the competition, the NRL fines the Roosters for salary cap breaches the year after their 2002 title, and Willie Carne joins the rah-rahs.

 The South Queensland Crushers make their debut in a trial against Cronulla reserve grade at Caltex Field.
 The Crushers find the going tough and lose 32-16.
 They entered the ARL competition proper in 1995 but lasted just three seasons - two of which resulted in the wooden spoon.

 Former Test winger Willie Carne becomes the first leading Australian rugby league player to switch codes and play the 15-man game, when he confirms a two-year deal with the Queensland Rugby Union.
 Others like Mat Rogers and Wendell Sailor were to follow in later years.

 Former Test back Dale Shearer signs with his sixth premiership club, the North Queensland Cowboys.
 This followed stints with Manly, Brisbane, the Gold Coast, South Queensland Crushers, and the Sydney Roosters.

 The Auckland Warriors are granted a seven-year licence to compete in the NRL.
 They had entered the first grade competition in 1995 but left the ARL to play Super League before re-entering a unified competition.
 They changed their name to the New Zealand Warriors in 2001.

 The NRL fines four clubs a total of $414,223 for salary cap breaches discovered in 2002 audits.
 Sydney Roosters ($150,000), Newcastle ($115,000), Brisbane ($82,533) and Melbourne ($66,698) are hit for breaches relating to pre-existing contracts.
 NRL boss David Gallop insists the Roosters fine does not tarnish their premiership win.